onetep-devel/tutorials/source/T15_hematite_linear_response.rst

 2. **Angular Momentum:** :math:`l`

    The angular momentum of the projectors which the Hubbard correction is applied to.
-   In this example :math:`l=2` which corresponds to d-orbitals
+   In this example :math:`l=2` which corresponds to d orbitals

 3. **Hubbard** :math:`U` **value**